Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: Experiment

 \subsection{Experiment on Convolutional Models}

-In the convolutional networks experiment, we insert the ParC module into ResNet50, MobileNetV2 and ConvNeXt.
-These part of experiments also include the three typical vision tasks, classification, detection and segmentation.
-All of the following models are trained and evaluated under ConvNeXt's\cite{ConvNext} settings.
+In the convolutional networks experiments, we insert the ParC module into ResNet50, MobileNetV2, and ConvNeXt and then examine their performance improvement compared with their baselines.
+These parts of experiments also include the three typical vision tasks: classification, detection, and segmentation.
+Since ViT models~\citep{ViT}~\citep{Swin} achieved great performance, and the training recipes they shared (e.g., larger batch size, longer epochs) have been proven to be beneficial for ConvNets as well~\citep{ConvNext}, we train and evaluate all of the aforementioned convolutional models with ConvNeXt~\citep{ConvNext} training recipes with their origin network architectures to get better performance.
+The only modification in network architecture is the application of ParC.